Social Anxiety Disorder

 Therapy for Social Anxiety

-Cognitive Behavioural Therapy (CBT) is an effective option, focusing on replacing negative thought patterns and behaviours.
 Medications like antidepressants or anti-anxiety medication can also be prescribed to manage symptoms.

-Lifestyle changes, such as regularly working out and practising mindfulness techniques, can help support these treatments.
+Lastly, lifestyle changes, such as regularly working out and practising mindfulness techniques, can help support these treatments.

-Always consult a professional therapist for a tailored treatment plan that suits your needs.
 The goal is not just to handle symptoms but also to improve your quality of life!

 Psychotherapy